odoe/odoenet/markdown-pages/blog/spatial-joins/index.md

 ## Summary

-This is one of those basic GIS tasks that ust about any GIS tech or analyst would be asked to do, and as I pointed out, should be used cautiously in the browser.
+This is one of those basic GIS tasks that just about any GIS tech or analyst would be asked to do, and as I pointed out, should be used cautiously in the browser.
 If you are using the ArcGIS MapViewer, I think you can use the [Summarize Within](https://doc.arcgis.com/en/arcgis-online/analyze/summarize-within.htm) tool to accomplish this.
 You could also pre-process this in desktop and publish, or use a Python script. _Pre-process_ will always be faster than dynamic, I don't care how many workers you throw at it.

 Here is an demo application in action you can check out.